Our engagement approach

 From Farm to Family – your agvet news

-The APVMA provides updates on what’s changing in the agvet chemical space, targeted to all those who use agvet chemicals.
-From our rural communities and farmers, through to our homes, families and pets.
+The APVMA provides updates on what’s changing in the agvet chemical space, with information relevant to everyone who uses agvet chemicals—from our rural communities and farmers, through to our homes, families and pets.

 Public consultations

-The APVMA seeks input from interested stakeholders throughout chemical registrations, reviews and other APVMA operational and regulatory processes.
-All open consultations are listed on our website.
+The APVMA regularly seeks input from interested stakeholders throughout chemical registrations, reviews and other operational and regulatory processes.
+All public consultations are listed on our website.